OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/github_repository_feed.md

 - **download_attempts** (Number) The number of times a deployment should attempt to download a package from this feed before failing.
 - **download_retry_backoff_seconds** (Number) The number of seconds to apply as a linear back off between download attempts.
 - **id** (String) The unique ID for this resource.
-- **is_enhanced_mode** (Boolean) This will improve performance of the NuGet feed but may not be supported by some older feeds.
-Disable if the operation, Create Release does not return the latest version for a package.
 - **package_acquisition_location_options** (List of String)
 - **password** (String, Sensitive) The password associated with this resource.
 - **space_id** (String) The space ID associated with this resource.